Czech Republic

 Polish minority

 The Polish minority living in the Czech Republic incorporates well into our society but it kept its habits, traditions, language and culture.
 This minority has multicultural strategy of involvement to the society.
 Poles live along the Czech-Polish border.
 The last population census says that in the Czech Republic live about 50 000 Polish people.
 The biggest density of polish people is in Tesin Silesia region (Karviná and Frýdek-Místek districts in particular).
 The specific traits are their business flexibility and their strong catholic religion.The Polish minority in our country is represented by Polish Cultural and Educational Union (PZKO) together with the Congress of Poles.
+In the areas of the highest density of Polish minority there are bilingual denominations of towns, cities, streets, offices, stations and shops.
+In the cities and municipalities are Polish kindergartens, elementary and high schools.
+The Czech radio Ostrava and The Czech television broadcasts programs in Polish.
+They have their own press called 'Glos ludu' or magazine 'Nasza gazetka'.
+There is one particularity: the Tesin theatre has many performances in Polish because there are two ensembles: Czech and Polish, plays are presented in both the Czech and Polish languages.
+Also some of the books are published in Polish.

 Our common life is without serious issues because of similar language, culture and history but at the other side the Polish minority sometimes feels discriminated.
 It is the case of studying on the Czech universities or the case of using their language in official documentation.
 The problem is also Act on minorities, mainly the possibility to have bilingual denominations: some Czechs donãt accept this and they destroy tables with polish names of streets, institutions, shops.
 But there are many positives of living together with Polish minority in one region.
 Bilingual region brings many business possibilities and it is very attractive for the tourists.
 Tesin Silesia is the only bilingual region in the Czech Republic.